Blog

 Lower Brain Serotonin Activity is Not Associated with Depression.
 The majority of antidepressants were designed to treat depressive symptoms based on the hypothesis that depression was a product of lower serotonin activity in the brain.
 This theory of depression has been used as a treatment model for more than 50 years.
 However, several scientific reviews in the last decade have highlighted that serotonin activity is not usually found to be different between healthy and depressed subjects.
 In fact, serotonin activity has been shown to be reduced more often as a result of long-term antidepressant use (two years or longer).[1]

-Brain Serotonin May Play a Role in Recovery.
+Brain Serotonin may Play a Role in Recovery.
 Despite these findings, serotonin may still be relevant to the treatment of major depressive disorder in some cases due to the efficacy of antidepressants as well as findings that show reduced levels of serotonin precursors in patients with recurrent depressive symptoms.
 Enhancing serotonin precursors may be pertinent to supporting the recovery process, particularly in patients with a long history of depression who are prone to deficiency.[2]

 Depression as a Multifactorial Condition

 Much time has passed since the first antidepressants were formulated to treat depression.
 It is now understood that depression is characterized by more than just neurotransmitter imbalances.
-New research indicates that underlying mechanisms of depression involve neuroinflammation and inflammation in general, genetics, stress-related symptoms and the brain-gut (microbiome) axis.
+New research indicates that underlying mechanisms of depression involve neuroinflammation and inflammation in general, genetics, stress-related symptoms, and the brain-gut (microbiome) axis.
 These factors have been shown to give rise to altered neurotransmitter activity, as discussed below.

 Depression is Not Limited to the Brain.
 Increasingly more evidence supports the notion that depression is not limited to the brain but comprises a whole body health condition.
 Findings show that neuroinflammation contributes towards perpetuating depressive symptoms and that inflammation inside the CNS can be triggered by inflammation and other bodily processes in the periphery.
 This has been observed via vagus nerve stimulation, which mediates many immune functions, as well as vascular inflammation.
-Not surprisingly, depression very commonly presents as a condition secondary to other inflammatory diseases, including auto-immune disorders, metabolic disease, gastrointestinal conditions and cancer.
+Not surprisingly, depression very commonly presents as a condition secondary to other inflammatory diseases, including auto-immune disorders, metabolic disease, gastrointestinal conditions, and cancer.

 Other Neurotransmitters Implicated in Depression.
-Aside from serotonin, depression is associated with signaling alterations in norepinephrine, dopamine, glutamate and GABA.
+Aside from serotonin, depression is associated with signaling alterations in norepinephrine, dopamine, glutamate, and GABA.
 The differences seen across various types of depression are thought to be a result of unique neurotransmitter imbalances and their related causes.
 The most common mechanisms pertain to major life stressors and alterations in the brain’s reward pathway, both of which can be perpetuated by chronic low-grade inflammation.
 Common neurotransmitter alterations seen in depression are described below:

 • Acetylcholine Genes.
 Studies assessing the genetics of depression have found that depressed subjects maintain higher levels of a polymorphism in the gene that regulates the expression of a specific acetylcholine receptor (A7 nAChR) in the dorsolateral prefrontal cortex, a key region for perpetuating the disease process.
 This polymorphism is associated with increased sensitivity and release of all the neurotransmitters associated with major depressive disorder due to increasing neuronal permeability to calcium.[3]

 • Glutamate and Neuronal-Excitability.
 Glutamate has recently been linked to depression.
 As a neurotransmitter, glutamate is involved in promoting optimal neurotransmission through enhancing neuronal excitability and thus mediating many cellular processes in the body as a whole.
 A variety of glutamate receptors were found to be upregulated in depressed patients and animals.
-Particularly NMDA receptors which are associated with heightened neuronal-excitability, toxicity and neuronal cell death.
+Particularly NMDA receptors are associated with heightened neuronal excitability, toxicity, and neuronal cell death.
 This suggests that glutamate signaling in depression is altered in related brain areas due to rises in glutamate followed by increased receptor expression.
 A higher expression of receptors indicates that more glutamate is required to achieve the same degree of neurotransmission, which can result in lower brain glutamate activity and reduced neurotransmission in depression-related brain areas.
 Chronic excessive dietary glutamate or stress hormones have been shown to induce heightened glutamate receptor expression and faulty glutamate signaling in the context of depression.[4]
 [5]

 • Norepinephrine and the Stress Response.
 Major life stressors are some of the most well-known triggers for depression.
-Further evidence has revealed a connection between stress-induced norepinephrine, neuroinflammation and depressive symptoms.
+Further evidence has revealed a connection between stress-induced norepinephrine, neuroinflammation, and depressive symptoms.
 Chronic stress is known to promote norepinephrine release in the locus coeruleus and neuroinflammation.
 Both of these can perpetuate the production of stress hormones and lead to a catch-22 cycle that perpetuates depression and anxiety.
 Heightened norepinephrine release in this brain area tends to increase its receptor expression level, making neurons less responsive towards norepinephrine and requiring higher concentrations to achieve the same effect.
 Alpha-1 norepinephrine receptors were shown to contribute towards increasing the stress response, while beta-adrenoceptors were shown to regulate the stress response.
-Receptors for glutamate (NMDA), dopamine and serotonin are also found in the locus coeruleus and are suggested to enhance norepinephrine signaling, as well as the stress response in the development of depression.[6]
+Receptors for glutamate (NMDA), dopamine, and serotonin are also found in the locus coeruleus and are suggested to enhance norepinephrine signaling, as well as the stress response in the development of depression.[6]

 • Dopamine and the Reward Pathway.
 Depression is symptomatic of reduced feelings of pleasure (anhedonia) in response to ordinarily pleasurable experiences, such as eating or socializing.
 As a result, dopamine transmission is believed to be altered in depressed patients due to its primary role in the reward pathway.
 Animal studies reveal that dopamine’s function can be both negative or positive within the reward pathway and that its main functions pertain to goal-directed behavior.
 In the context of depression, dopamine transmission is diverted more toward promoting negative (depressed) behaviors.
 This is reflected by heightened dopamine firing within different areas of the reward pathway that trigger anhedonia.
 It also leads to reduced firing in areas associated with positive behavior and pleasure.
 These structural changes are thought to occur as a result of chronic stress, and stress is shown to promote heightened dopamine expression along anhedonia-related pathways in depressed subjects.
 Over time, this can increase dopamine receptor expression and further lower the response to dopamine, resulting in more severe symptoms.
 Differences in dopamine transmission may be able to explain the variation between major depressive disorder and bipolar disorder.
 Increases in serotonin signaling are also known to promote reductions in dopamine signaling within the positive components of the reward pathway and are strongly linked with both the feeling of sadness and the development of depression (if chronic).
-As seen with norepinephrine signaling, stress, glutamate and inflammation are believed to be involved in abhorrent serotonin and dopamine signaling, as well as the depression-related changes to the reward pathway.[7]
+As seen with norepinephrine signaling, stress, glutamate, and inflammation are believed to be involved in aberrant serotonin and dopamine signaling, as well as the depression-related changes to the reward pathway.[7]

 Structural Brain Changes and Neuroplasticity.
 As mentioned above, depressed subjects show structural abnormalities in key brain areas involved in reward as well as anxiety.
 The abnormalities generally reveal strengthened firing of neural networks pertaining to depressive behavior and activity reductions in networks associated with pleasure and a good mood.
 As evidenced by animal and post-mortem human studies, those with long-term or recurrent depression are thought to incur brain damage, which helps to concretize these structural alterations and worsen the outcome.
 These changes are believed to be brought about by stress and/or inflammation.
-Depression and stress are both associated with reductions in the size of the hippocampus, lower BDNF (Brain-Derived Neurotrophic Factor) levels and impaired neurogenesis and neuroplasticity.
+Depression and stress are both associated with reductions in the size of the hippocampus, lower BDNF (Brain-Derived Neurotrophic Factor) levels, and impaired neurogenesis and neuroplasticity.

 Inflammation, Reactive Astrogliosis and Neurotransmitter Imbalance.
 Perhaps primary to neurotransmission abnormalities would be neuroinflammation.
 Neurotransmitters are moderated at the synapse of neurons due to input from astrocytes.
 Astrocytes are a specialized type of glial cell that fulfill a supportive role in neurotransmission.[8]
-Under inflammatory conditions, astrocytes become reactive, swollen and dysfunctional, leading to alterations in neurotransmission similar to those seen in depression and several other neurodegenerative disorders.
+Under inflammatory conditions, astrocytes become reactive, swollen, and dysfunctional, leading to alterations in neurotransmission similar to those seen in depression and several other neurodegenerative disorders.
 This is known as astrogliosis.[9]
 Inflammation can trigger reactive astrogliosis from either inside the central nervous system or from the body.
 Furthermore, resultant neurotransmitter imbalances can perpetuate inflammation due to their effects on immune cells.

 Astrocytes Regulate Glutamate Signaling and Neuroinflammation.
 Of particular importance would be the regulation of glutamate signaling by astrocytes, as glutamate has been implicated in nearly all neurotransmitter imbalances pertaining to depression.
 Astrocytes maintain optimal glutamate levels at the synapse.
 Excess glutamate gets taken up by astrocytes and converted back into glutamine.
-Reactive inflammatory astrocytes are unable to moderate glutamate levels at the synapse, allowing for excesses to develop, increases in receptor expression, the imbalance of other neurotransmitters, reductions in neuroplasticity and eventual neuronal death.
+Reactive inflammatory astrocytes are unable to moderate glutamate levels at the synapse, allowing for excesses to develop, increases in receptor expression, the imbalance of other neurotransmitters, reductions in neuroplasticity, and eventual neuronal death.
 Astrocyte dysfunction, as well as deficiency, have been consistent findings in the brain tissue of deceased individuals who had major depressive disorder.[10]

 Gut-Brain Axis.
 The gut microbiome is now acknowledged as a major organ, influencing all other systems, including the brain.
-A healthy balance of bacteria serves to stabilize immune function, stress, metabolism and promote optimal neuronal health.
+A healthy balance of bacteria serves to stabilize immune function, stress, metabolism, and promote optimal neuronal health.
 Gut bacteria are essential for nutrient absorption and the production of nutrients that we would not get otherwise from the diet, including short-chain fats.
 Short-chain fats, such as butyrate, are known to be vital for balanced brain function.
-The microbiomes of depressed patients reveal lower diversity of bacteria that produce short-chain fats as well as increased intestinal permeability, which is known to promote systemic inflammation and neuroinflammation, leading to depressive symptoms.[11]
+The microbiomes of depressed patients reveal a lower diversity of bacteria that produce short-chain fats as well as increased intestinal permeability, which is known to promote systemic inflammation and neuroinflammation, leading to depressive symptoms.[11]

 How Effective Are Antidepressants?